mamatsa/covid-questionnaire/README.md

 yarn
 ```

-3\. after that you can run Covid Questionnaire from terminal:
+3\.
+After that you can run Covid Questionnaire from terminal:

 ```sh
 npm start